xbmc/repo-scripts/service.library.data.provider/README.md

 Available infolabels:
 Most of the usual video library infolabels.
 ListItem.Property(type) shows with what option the script was run.

+Limiting results:
+To only return partial results, add the parameter "limit", for example limit=5.

 TODO:
 Artist/Musicvideo/Addons support.